Indian Poetics

 According to Bharata, there are different human feelings like happiness, laughter, sadness, anger, and others.
 These feelings can be turned into different flavors of art, like love, humor, sadness, rage, heroism, fear, disgust, wonder, and peace.
 Experiencing these flavors in art is like a special reward for being good in a past life.
 So, rasa is like the special taste or mood that art can make you feel.

-The theory of rasa is expounded in Chapter 6 of the Natya Shastra, an ancient Sanskrit text ascribed to Bharata Muni.
+The theory of rasa is expounded by The Aitareya Brahmana in Chapter 6 of the Natya Shastra, an ancient Sanskrit text ascribed to Bharata Muni.
 Bramha's Srirti[world] is of Shad Rasa.
 (6 rasa)

 ભાવનું ઉર્ધ્વીકરણ એટલે રાસની પ્રાપ્તિ.